HarryRHayden/CI_PP3/README.md

 - __Correct guess__

-  - The user is displayed a message to advise they have correctly guessed a letter
+  - The user is displayed a message to advise they have correctly guessed a letter.
+With the underscore transforming into the guessed letter where applicable

   ![Good luck](docs/images/correct_guess.png)